Second Avenue Subway: Initial attempts

 As part of the unification of the three subway companies that comprised the New York City Subway in 1940, elevated lines were being shut down all over the city and replaced by subways.
-The northern half of the Second Avenue Elevated, serving the Upper East Side and East Harlem, closed on June 11, 1940; the southern half, running through Lower Manhattan, East Midtown and across the Queensboro Bridge to Queens, closed on June 13, 1942.
+The northern half of the Second Avenue Elevated, serving the Upper East Side and East Harlem, closed on June 11, 1940.
+The southern half, running through Lower Manhattan, East Midtown and across the Queensboro Bridge to Queens, closed on June 13, 1942.
 The demolition of the Second Avenue elevated caused overcrowding on the Astoria and Flushing Lines in Queens, which no longer had direct service to Manhattan's far East Side.
 The elevated line's closure, as well as a corresponding increase in the East Side's population, increased the need for a Second Avenue subway.

 In 1944, BOT superintendent Philip E. Pheifer put forth a proposal for Second Avenue Subway services, which would branch extensively off to B Division.
-The subway was originally to be opened by 1951, but by 1945, plans for the Second Avenue Subway were again revised.
+The subway was originally to be opened by 1951, but in 1945, plans for the Second Avenue Subway were again revised.
 Another plan was put forth in 1947 by Colonel Sidney H. Bingham, a city planner and former Interborough Rapid Transit Company (IRT) engineer.
 O'Dwyer and Gross believed that construction of a Second Avenue subway line would be vital to both increasing capacity on existing lines and allowing new branch lines to be built.
 Bingham's proposal involved more branch lines and track connections than did Phiefer's, and similar to the 1960s and 1990s phased proposals, was to be built in sections.
-However, by the next year, New York City was short $145 million that was needed for an $800 million program for rehabilitation and proposed capital improvements.
+In 1948, New York City was short $145 million of the $800 million program needed for rehabilitation and proposed capital improvements.
 The City petitioned the New York State Legislature to exceed its $655 million debt ceiling so that the city could spend $500 million on subway construction, but this request was denied.